Nomads in 2026: Genki vs SafetyWing – Which Travel Insurance Wins?

 Remote worker, bikepacker or early retiree?
 The best insurance may be different.

-We spent 2023 travelling across Asia, the Middle East and Europe meeting a variety of nomads.
+Raph and I spent the last few years travelling across Asia, the Middle East and Europe meeting a variety of nomads.

 To assess which policy is the best we came up with five traveller profiles: Remote Worker/Entrepreneurs, Gap Year Adventurers, Family Nomad Travellers, Long-Term Bikepackers and Retiree Travellers.